 Hayde didn’t want that to change.
 In 2018, he contributed a whopping $4.7 million to defeat Proposition 10, the California ballot measure that sought to expand rent control.
 Housing crisis or not, the wealthy CEO didn’t want anyone messing with his millions.

-Hayde will undoubtedly shell out more millions to stop the Rental Affordability Act, the 2020 ballot measure that again seeks to expand rent control in California.
+Hayde will undoubtedly shell out more millions to stop the Rental Affordability Act, the November 2020 ballot measure that expands rent control in California.